 The primary elements of compensation for our named executive officers are base salary, annual performance bonuses and long-term equity-based compensation awards.
-The named executive officers also generally participate in employee benefit plans and programs that we offer to our other full-time employees on the same basis.
+The named executive officers also generally participate in employee benefit plans and programs we offer to our other full-time employees on the same basis.

-2019 Salaries
+2020 Salaries

 We pay our named executive officers a base salary that is intended to provide a fixed component of compensation reflecting the executive's skill set, experience, role and responsibilities.
 Base salaries for our named executive officers generally have been set at levels deemed necessary to attract and retain the named executive officers.
-In December 2018, the Compensation Committee approved the annual base salaries for our named executive officers set forth in the following table, effective January 1, 2019:
+In connection with the Compensation Committee's annual review of compensation levels for our named executive officers in December 2019, the Compensation Committee determined to increase the annual base salaries for 2020 for Mr. Beetham and Dr. Rizvi in light of their increased responsibilities.
+The annual base salaries for the named executive officers effective January 1, 2020 are set forth in the following table:

-January 1, 2019

-Annual Base Salary
+Name January 1, 2020 Annual Base Salary (\$)

-Name (\$)

 Sanj K. Patel 780,000

+Thomas Beetham 440,000

-Qasim Rizvi, MBChB., MBA 392,700
+Qasim Rizvi, MBChB., MBA 431,970

-John F. Paolini, M.D., Ph.D.
-443,100

-Stephen Mahoney 477,641

-In December 2019, the Compensation Committee approved an increase in the annual base salary for Dr. Rizvi to \$431,970, in light of his increased responsibilities, effective January 1, 2020.
+In December 2020, the Compensation Committee approved an increase in the annual base salary for Mr. Patel to \$803,400 and for Mr. Beetham to \$466,400, each effective January 1, 2021.

-2019 Cash Incentive Compensation
+2020 Cash Incentive Compensation